We are passionate about the difference BUSS can make to the lives of children, young people and their families.

 Sarah has done introductory training for several thousand people, ranging from local authorities in different parts of the country, to independent adoption and fostering agencies, a CAMHS secure setting, and education.

-2020 sees the beginning of BUSS training for professionals.
-Having worked with Birmingham Children’s Services over the last two years, training over two hundred professionals and parents in their fostering and adoption teams, they are proud to be the first authority to commission Level One training for key staff and parents in their service, beginning in September 2020.
+2020 saw the beginning of BUSS training for professionals.
+Having worked with Birmingham Children’s Services over the last two years, training over two hundred professionals and parents in their fostering and adoption teams, they were proud to be the first authority to commission Level One training for key staff and parents in their service, beginning in September 2020.
+Unfortunately COVID meant this had to be postponed until June 2021, but we’re keen to get started!

-Calderdale Virtual School are hot on their heels, having started the year with a fantastic introduction to the BUSS model day for over one hundred staff from education, CAMHS, social care, foster carers, portage workers and fostering and adoption services.
-Level One and Level Two training will also be provided during the course of the year.
+Calderdale Virtual School were hot on their heels, having started 2020 with a fantastic introduction to the BUSS model day for over one hundred staff from education, CAMHS, social care, foster carers, portage workers and fostering and adoption services.
+Level One and Level Two training will also be provided during the course of 2021.

 In Sarah’s NHS work, commissioned by Jane Mischenko, Children’s Commissioner, she has set up a partnership with Leeds Virtual School and Meadowfield Primary School in Leeds to work with children who are looked after before they start school.